manujoz/mjo-litui/docs/mjo-date-picker.md

 -   In range mode, partial selection (only start date) does not emit change events until end date is selected
 -   Events are emitted after internal state is fully updated
--   Both `date-picker-change` and `change` are fired for form compatibility
+-   Both `mjo-date-picker-change` and `change` are fired for form compatibility

 ## Methods (Public)